RunestoneInteractive/rs/docs/source/poetry.rst

 The **projects** listed across the top of the table define the artifacts
-- Docker images or applications, they could be a web application or a command line application or whatever.
+- Docker images or applications, they could be a web application or a command line application or other software systems.
 The **bases** - contains the public facing API for a project.
 The **components** contain code that supports one or more projects/bases.
 You can see which projects use which base and which components by the check marks in the table.

 The goal is to put as much code as possible into the components in a way that is very reusable.
 For example our database code for doing Create,